 24. Boost security

 Depending on where your property is located, security might be an issue.
-We are not suggesting you install a state-of-the-art home security system, although for top-tier tenants, this is a must-have, but a small CCTV camera, strong locks, and a secure perimeter fence and gate are advisable.
+A small CCTV camera, strong locks, and a secure perimeter fence and gate are advisable.

 25. Replace exterior doors